KennyQuQ/ENGR1510J-24FA-RC/rc4/latex code/rc.md

 **Explain what the zero overhead principle is.**
 - The **zero overhead principle** means that no additional performance or memory cost is introduced by using higher-level constructs (e.g., classes or functions) compared to writing the same code manually in a lower-level form (e.g., assembly).
-- namely you don't introduce the library, class or function that your don't need in your code! wasting and making things
+- namely you don't introduce the library, class or function that your don't need in your code!
 ---

 ## **5.1.3**